roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.19_Clubs/Rough Draft/Oct 24th Rewatchable Movies.md

     - _Nostalgia_: Filled with pop culture references and nostalgia.
     - _Story_: An adventure story that also comments on virtual reality and society.
     - _Characters_: Wade Watts (Tye Sheridan) as the relatable protagonist.

+11. **Silence of the Lambs (1991)**

+    - _Performances_: Jodie Foster and Anthony Hopkins deliver stellar performances.
+    - _Story_: A gripping psychological thriller.
+    - _Character_: Hannibal Lecter (Anthony Hopkins) is one of cinema’s most iconic characters.
+    - _Impact_: Won the "Big Five" Academy Awards (Best Picture, Director, Actor, Actress, and Screenplay).

+12. **The Green Mile (1999)**

+    - _Emotional Story_: A deeply moving and emotional story about death row guards and inmates.
+    - _Performances_: Strong performances, particularly from Tom Hanks and Michael Clarke Duncan.
+    - _Themes_: Explores themes of morality, justice, and the supernatural.
+    - _Adaptation_: Successfully adapts a Stephen King novel to the screen.

+13. **Little Miss Sunshine (2006)**

+    - _Family Dynamics_: Explores the quirks and flaws of a dysfunctional family.
+    - _Humor_: A dark comedy with heartfelt and humorous moments.
+    - _Characters_: Each family member is uniquely flawed yet endearing.
+    - _Indie Success_: A standout example of a successful independent film.